 I believe the most critical component of UX practice is communication.
-I've practiced in companies using waterfall, lean, agile, multiple teams, international teams, distributed teams, and even no team at all, and it's always about understanding customer needs, crafting a design that meets those needs (while satisfying business objectives), then communicating that design to developers and stakeholders and executives clearly, timely, and easily consumable.
+I've practiced in companies using waterfall, lean, agile, multiple teams, international teams, distributed teams, and even no team at all, and it's always about understanding customer needs, designing for meeting those needs while satisfying business objectives, then communicating that design to developers and stakeholders and executives clearly, timely, and easily consumable.

 You have a product.
 You want to make sure your customers think your product is the best thing ever.
 They're happy.
 Delerious.
 They tell their friends.
 They don't call support.
 That's the magic.
 I help you get there?

 Figuring out exactly what stuff goes where and how does someone find what they're looking for.
 If it ain't easy, they're gone.
 Don't be that product.